About

 The Ararat Advocate

-Jack is currently working for Ararat's local newspaper, The Ararat Advocate.
+Jack worked for Ararat's local newspaper, The Ararat Advocate.
 He is one of two reporters covering news under the supervision of editor and publisher, Craig Wilson who owns West Vic News Pty Ltd.

 January 2020 - December 2021